oh54321/OXMLAB_prereqs/exercises.md

 - If you're having trouble writing a batched computation, try doing the unbatched version first.
 - If you find these exercises challenging, it would be beneficial to go through them a second time so they feel more natural.

-## Support

-At some point you'll be added to a MLAB Slack and be able to ask questions there.
-If you need help before then, feel free to email `chris` at `rdwrs.com` directly.

 ```python

 # %%